GetStoreConnect/rpml/README.md

-# **Thermal Printer Markup Language (TPML)**
+# **Receipt Printer Markup Language (RPML)**

 ## **Overview**

-Thermal Printer Markup Language (TPML) is a lightweight markup language designed for formatting and generating thermal print documents, eg receipts.
-TPML provides a set of tags and attributes to control text alignment, styling, and the inclusion of elements like images, barcodes, and tables.
+Receipt Printer Markup Language (RPML) is a lightweight markup language designed for formatting and generating receipt print documents, eg receipts.
+RPML provides a set of tags and attributes to control text alignment, styling, and the inclusion of elements like images, barcodes, and tables.

 ## **Basic Syntax**